gcupini/TINY/README.md

 python modules to manage the board TINY RTC

 TINY.py is a python module to handle all of TINY RTC devices.
+TINY_1.py is e new module width little modify

 In particular, it manages via I2C: